 NENTA students provide districts with additional qualified substitute teachers.
 They serve districts when teachers are absent due to illness or when teachers are able to leave the classroom, taking advantage of professional development opportunities.
 By helping districts continuously improve toward their student achievement goals, NENTA students are helping to enhance the overall learning/teaching experience for all involved.

 The mission of the Northeast Nebraska Teacher Academy is to increase student achievement by affecting quality staff development and substitute teacher performance through the Northeast Nebraska Teacher Academy.

 The Goals of the Northeast Nebraska Teacher Academy

-- Increase the pool of quality substitutes in Northeast Nebraska
+- Increase the pool of quality substitute teachers in Northeast Nebraska.

 - Norfolk Catholic

 - Omaha Nation